 The skill with which Respawn has balanced this mix of styles in the sequel is remarkable – Titans have firepower in excess but they're easy to hit, and maps offer plenty of places for infantry to hide.

+Oh, and combat.
+And don't forget Gwent, the in-game card game.
+And there's the crafting to get stuck into.
+And the alchemy.
 You're rarely short of things to entertain yourself with in The Witcher 3's quasi-open world, then, and all the better that you're in a universe that involves the supernatural without leaning on the same old Tolkien fantasy tropes.
-It's invigorating stuff.

 It's invigorating stuff and especially worth picking up on Xbox One as a free upgrade for existing owners will keep you playing into the next generation too.
 Once you've jumped in, you may want to check out the Witcher TV series with Henry Cavill taking on the role of Geralt.